pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 If your package is more of a tool to support a specific workflow that
 either:
 * may not be maintained long term or
-* that may be so specific that it won't have a user base outside of your lab or work environment,
+* may be so specific that it won't have a user base outside of your lab or work environment

 please consider submitting it directly to a publisher like the Journal of Open Source Software (JOSS).
 A publisher like JOSS has less